Song: Rakendu Kiranangal from Avalude Raavukal (1978)

 Her nights always….

-As far as I know, this is the 1st Malayalam film A-certified.
-Movie was done by a leading director with mainstream actors, but with a bold content.
-Later the director IV Sasi married the lead heroine, Seema, who debuted with this cult classic.
+As far as I know, this was the first Malayalam film to receive an A certificate.
+The film was directed by a leading filmmaker and featured mainstream actors, yet it dealt with bold and unconventional themes.
+Later, the director I. V. Sasi married the lead actress, Seema, who made her debut with this cult classic.